 In a blog entry about the recent tax cut, Ruettiman writes about how this infusion of cash offers companies an opportunity to invest in social recognition.
 "I'd spend the money on a strategy that shores up your culture," she advises, and then goes on to point out that "social recognition is a proven management practice that unlocks the full potential of people by providing purpose, meaning, and appreciation for the work they do every day."

-Fostering employee engagement is an art and a science, and HR leaders approach it from a wide variety of disciplines.
+Fostering employee engagement is an art and a science, and HR thought leaders approach it from a wide variety of disciplines.
 Their insight can provide you with the tools you need to create a positive, productive culture in your company.
 To learn more insights from HR thought leaders, download our white paper, "The Future of Employee Engagement: Informal Chats with Today’s Leading CHROs and Executive HR Leaders."

 Do you have any thoughts on this article?
 Share your comments below.